uafgeotools/mtuq/docs/user_guide/06/writing_results.rst

 returns a data structure `ds` that contains both misfit values and grid points.

-To write these results to disk:
+To write this data structure to disk:

 .. code::

     ds.save(filename)

-Depending on whether the grid points are regularly- or irregularly spaced, the result will be either a NetCDF or HDF5 file.
+Depending on whether the grid points are regularly- or irregularly-spaced, the result will be either a NetCDF or HDF5 file.

 The results can be read back in using the I/O function `open_ds`, which attempts to automatically determine the file type: